 One of her crew members came over.
-“Captain, this console is full of nonsense.
+“This console is full of nonsense.
 How can you make sense of this?”

 The woman looked like she found it hard to focus.
 “I don’t quite understand!”

-The woman grunted and looked at the consoles, “What are these consoles so small?”
+The woman grunted and looked at the consoles.
+“Why are these consoles so small?”
 It was clear she was referring to the height of them.